Covid 19 coronavirus: Victoria University backtracks on charging students for unoccupied rooms

 "The current approach being pursued by VUW shows a lack of reasonableness towards those in your care."

-Hutt City mayor Campbell Barry wrote to Guilford on Wednesday saying he was deeply disappointed in the university's approach to charging students.
+Hutt City mayor Campbell Barry wrote to Guilford on Wednesday saying he was deeply disappointed at the university's approach to charging students.

 "It demonstrates a lack of compassion during this time of crisis.
 Students and their families already face financial struggles and stress, without the added pressure of the proposed placeholder fee."